How artificial intelligence is booming in Berlin

 At the core of artificial intelligence is a method of information processing called deep learning.
 This derivative of machine learning – which uses statistical methods to predict a certain outcome – uses multiple levels of understanding, respectively artificial neural networks inspired by the human brain, to independently draw conclusions.This also makes “big data” one of the most valuable and sought-after resources of our time.

 As early as the mid-2000s companies from the AI-sector increasingly located their business in Berlin-Brandenburg.
-Of Germany’s 458 ICT companies a total of 28% are now based in the region.
-Considering the distribution of AI-startups in the country, the Munich-based initiative for applied artificial intelligence counted 51 of these tech innovators in the German capital.
+Considering the distribution of AI-startups in the country, the initiative for applied artificial intelligence counted 95 (2020) of these tech innovators in the German capital.

 You can download this infographic from the Statista website and embed it on your sites or share it.

 The growing importance of Berlin as a centre of artificial intelligence is also closely related to its vibrant science environment.
 According to a study done by Technologiestiftung Berlin a total of 50-65 professors of different fields of application were carrying out 273 research projects (2007-2017) at numerous research facilities, colleges and universities with a total funding of €117 million supported by federal ministries.
 Many ideas have been already launched by universities and research projects are being further developed.